enqueuezero/site/layered-architecture.md

 ## Conclusion

 In layered architecture, a layer serves the layer above it and is served by the layer below it.
-[1] The data flow is simple and easy to trace by making call uni-directional from top to bottom.
+[1] The data flow is simple and easy to trace by making call from top to bottom in a single direction.
 Such architecture leads to a clean and elegant design.

 [1]: https://en.wikipedia.org/wiki/OSI_model
 [onion architecture]: http://blog.thedigitalgroup.com/understanding-onion-architecture